houbena/training-module-demo/README.md

 - Introduction
 	- 00 Welcome
 	- 01 Description
+- Definitions
 	- 02 The Nature of Images
-- Building Images
 	- 03 Methods of Building Images
 - Building Images Interactively
 	- 04 drawing
 	- 05 demo
 - Building Images with Dockerfiles
-		- 06 dockerfiles
+	- 06 What are Dockerfiles
-		- 07 concept
+	- 07 How Images are Built
+- Self-Evaluation
 	- 08 Questions
 	- 09 Hands-on Exercise

 # Constraints / TODOs

 - Add more text content and further reading resources for every subsection, for those who like to read and ho beyond the course material.

-- More crucial Dockerfile instructions can be introcuded, such as `ENTRYPOUNT` and `COPY`, as well as concepts to build more efficient images.
+- Add more technical details, in this example further useful Dockerfile instructions can be introcuded, such as `ENTRYPOUNT` and `COPY`, as well as concepts to build more efficient images.

+- Add feedback elements to the student such as:
+	- Feedback at the end of the self evaluation section.
+	- trainer appears in the middle of the module to give feedback.
+	- Add an outro for the module / transition to the next module.

+- Add a feedback elements to the course developer, such as:
+	- short survey at the end or quick comprehension questions between modules/units.
+	- Add a discussion element under every unit.
+Usually learning units that include errors or that are not explained well receive more comments from students.

+- The instructor should lead students in the videos:
+	- tell them where to go next
+	- Introduce the next topic
+	- Ask them to answer questions / take teh survey
+	- etc.

+- In self paced courses, the learning material should be able - or at least try - to cover the instructors job.
+The instructions must includes troubleshooting, hints and best practices.
+For the demo purpose this module includes some, but it lacks many.

+-